quintanar401/q2c/README.md

 c.i - int, c.j - long, c.I - int vector, c.J - long vector (also will work on all types based on int and long)
 c.f - double, c.h - short, c.F - double vector, c.H - short vector
-c.S - string. the source should be either a) string const b) string ending with \000 c) symbol c.C - char buff (a string with no \000 at the end) or a byte list c.k - to access basic K obj fields
+c.S - string. the source should be either a) string const b) string ending with \000 c) symbol c.C - char buff (a string with no \000 at the end) or a byte list, c.c - char c.k - to access basic K obj fields

 `c.I$kval, `c.f$kval and etc